cstaelin/LPSolver-Extension/README.md

     `extensions [lpsolver]` <br/>
 at the beginning of your NetLogo model, or add `lpsolver` to the extensions already listed.
 When you press the "Check" button, the Extension Manager will say that the `lpsolver` extension is not installed and will ask if you would like NetLogo to downloard it for you.
 Choose "Yes" and NetLogo will download and install the extension and the necessary libraries in the hidden directory
 `.netlogo/6.1/extensions/lpsolver`
 under your home directory.
 (In order to look at this directory, you may need to ask the file manager, e.g., Nautilaus in Ubuntu, to show system files.)
 In that directory you will see the file liblpsolve55.so.
 This file must be copied to `/usr/lib`.
 There is a shell file, Copy_liblpsolve55.sh that shows how this can be done, and will do if for you if executed in the Terminal.
-You will need administrator priviledges.
+You will need administrator privileges.

 **Additional Information**